OneDeveloper2000/Software_Engineering_Project/README.md

 5)Install Eclipse

-• In order to make mvn test run on terminal, I download apache-maven-3.6.3-bin.zip file.
+• In order to make mvn test run on terminal, download apache-maven-3.6.3-bin.zip file.
 In order to make them run on eclipse add jdk library.

 **TEST**